-As we’ve all learned this year, in case there was any doubt, when we place our money in a bank it doesn’t stay in a vault somewhere.
+As we’ve all learned over the years, in case there was any doubt, when we place our money in a bank it doesn’t stay in a vault somewhere.
 It goes out to play on the stock market, in loans and mortgages, in all manner of deals and agreements.
 Banks have always used their customers’ money, and expected their customers to ask no questions as long as they delivered the interest at the end of the quarter.
 (See this post on Darfur to see what can happen without an ethical investment policy.)
 What if we demanded more from our money?

 Our banked money represents the power to invest, and what we invest in shapes our future.
-I don’t know about you, but I want my money to be put into things that I want more of, like renewable energy or fairtrade initiatives, and not into things I want less of, like oil companies or airlines.
+I don’t know about you, but I want my money to be put into things that I want more of, like renewable energy or Fairtrade initiatives, and not into things I want less of, like oil companies or airlines.

 So where’s the best place to put our money?